 The SnugaMonkey version costs $75.99

 The Rain Forest version costs $44.99.

-Also, keep in mind the age range for certain items and the amount of time your child may spend using it.
+Also, keep in mind the age range for specific items and the amount of time your child may spend using it.
 You may think you need the cutest, most expensive baby apparatus, but realize your child will only use it for a few months.
 I’m not suggesting that you always register for the least expensive item, but rather that you weigh the decision to choose pricier items.
-If you cannot live without the snugamonkey and it’s not in someone’s price range you will be forced to buy it yourself.
+If you cannot live without the snugamonkey and it’s not in someone’s price range, you will be forced to buy it yourself.
 Would you rather have a slightly less cute design or pay $75 out of pocket for something you find irresistible?
 I’d opt for choosing something less adorable if someone else was willing to pay for it.
 Maybe you wouldn’t.
-That’s fine, just think about your price points and what matters most when selecting.
+That’s fine; just think about your price points and what matters most when selecting.